12 Tasty French-Vietnamese Dishes That Will Blow Your Mind

 My Banh Mi Sandwich in Germany

-If you want to share this Bánh Mì love at a party, I recommend a Banh Mi charcuterie board, the deconstructed version of Bánh Mì.
-It’s perfect as finger food or an appetizer at any party.
+If you want to share the love at a party, try a Banh Mi charcuterie boarda deconstructed version that’s perfect as finger food or an appetizer that’ll have everyone talking.

 Banh Mi Charcuterie Board on a table